bahadirkisbet/algotrader/README.md

     - [ ] Login Page (possibly keycloak)

 #### Bug
-- [ ] It should make roughly 2900 calls for btcusdt when it's backfilling, but it makes 5900 calls.
+- [ ] It should make roughly 2900 calls for btcusdt when it's back-filling, but it makes 5900 calls.
 Find the reason and fix it

 ### OpenAI Suggestions